 Most modules are assessed by a combination of examination and coursework.
 There is a variety of coursework – helping you develop your employability skills through the use of IT, preparing written reports, and giving presentations.

 All kinds of financial careers will be available to graduates of this course, in all kinds of organisations.
-You could work in audit and public practice, management or financial accounting, tax-related work or management consultancy.
+You could work in management or financial accounting, tax-related work or management consultancy.
 Accounting and finance is an ideal foundation for senior management roles, or even starting your own business.

 At the University of South Wales, you can also choose to study over four years, so you can spend a year in the workplace gaining practical experience and putting what you have learnt into practice.
 Work placements are offered with a number of organisations, including Atradius – one of the world’s largest credit insurers, Alcatel-Lucent – a global communications industry leader, and the Welsh Government.
 Names like this on your CV will certainly help you stand out from the crowd.

 To give you a head start following graduation the University organises an annual employability conference for its accounting students.
 Previous attendees have included PwC, Eversheds, JK Accountancy, Civitas Law and Watkins & Gunn.

 My favourite part is probably the coursework because it’s really challenging.
 The tutors support you to achieve your potential.
 You really are learning something new every day.
 You also get a huge number of exemptions, so you only have to sit five ACCA exams to be Chartered.
 Plus, my work placement year counts towards one of the three years’ experience I need.
 I’m definitely really glad I came to this university.